 Amongst the revisionist historians, the theme of them separating historical/political thought separated from economic changes is probably the most famous attack they make on historians such as Hill.

 “Beyond recognition!
 I suppose when I came into the profession in the early 1970s – well I studied in the 60s and then entered the business in the 70s – which the overwhelming emphasis was on a positivist approach of extrapolating people’s ideas from the social circumstances and social realities.
 And there was a very strong view that the English Civil War was the consequence of a long-term process of change.
 And that was related broadly speaking to a transition from feudalism to capitalism.
 Not everyone wanted to use that language, but you could say a move from a medieval to a modern world, and this was the hinge period.
 And that as fundamental changes to the economy and the distribution of social wealth and power were taking place there would be political tensions that could not be resolved without violence.
 It was simply taken for granted.
-There were huge disagreements about how you constructed that – I mean the most obvious one was whether you had a rising gentry who were frustrated by the lack of political opportunity, or alternatively whether you had a thrusting successful courtier gentry who were confronted by the resentment of a backward-looking ‘mere’ group.
-So you had alternative ways of explaining it but that there was a process of fundamental transformation which wasn’t being achieved without political stress of a very high order was widely accepted”.
+There were huge disagreements about how you constructed that – I mean the most obvious one was whether you had a rising gentry who were frustrated by the lack of political opportunity, or alternatively whether you had a thrusting successful courtier gentry who were confronted by the resentment of a backwards-looking ‘mere’ group.
+So you had alternative ways of explaining it but that there was a process of fundamental transformation which wasn’t being achieved without the political stress of a very high order was widely accepted”.

 Brian Manning in this essay attempts to answer ‘What was the English revolution’ Manning offers this definition of “revolution”: “A revolution involves the replacement by force or threat of force of one political or social system by another”.
 He goes on to explain this had not happened by 1642.
 Manning, it seems to me began his career with a very cautious approach to the subject.

 The above quote while correct does appear to offer too much of a concession to the revisionists.
-Revolutions are usually violent and do overturn governments often replaced by another, but they are also a process, therefore, it 's hard to precisely say when they began and when they ended therefore to I feel the historian should be under no obligation to be so precise on this matter.
+Revolutions are usually violent and do overturn governments often replaced by another, but they are also a process.
+Therefore, it 's hard to precisely say when they began and when they ended therefore to I feel the historian should be under no obligation to be so precise on this matter.

 His ending of his essay is a little strange.
-He described the process whereby the revolution paved the way for the full development of a capitalist economy but would have not happened had the King not called his parliament in 1640.
+He described the process whereby the revolution paved the way for the full development of a capitalist economy but would not have happened had the King not called his parliament in 1640.

 Manning did not begin his writing on the English revolution with a clear-cut class analysis or Marxist.
-In his book The English People and the English Revolution he says “I do not see the ‘middle sort of people’ as a capitalist class, but as small independent producers, and I do not see the struggle as being between a declining feudal class and a rising capitalist class, but as a conflict between the aristocracy or governing elites and independent small producers”.
+In his book The English People and the English Revolution he says “I do not see the ‘middle sort of people’ as a capitalist class, but as small independent producers, and I do not see the struggle as being between a declining feudal class and a rising capitalist class, but as a conflict between the aristocracy or governing elites and small independent producers”.

-Manning first meaningful involvement in politics was through the Labour Party, but it was not until the 1980s that Manning rejected the Labour Party and joined the International Socialists fore runner of the Socialist Workers Party(SWP).
+Manning first meaningful involvement in politics was through the Labour Party, but it was not until the 1980s that Manning rejected the Labour Party and joined the International Socialists forerunner of the Socialist Workers Party(SWP).

 The SWP were attractive to Manning as they fitted into his schemer of history from below.
 The SWP historians were heavily influenced by the Communist Party historians and according to Talbot “The Communist Party sponsored a form of “People’s History”, which is typified by A.L.
-Morton’s People’s History of England in which the class character of earlier rebels, revolutionaries and popular leaders was obscured by regarding them all as representatives of a national revolutionary tradition.
+Morton’s People’s History of England in which the class character of earlier rebels, revolutionaries and famous leaders was obscured by regarding them all as representatives of a national revolutionary tradition.

 This historical approach reflected the nationalism of the bureaucracy, their hostility to internationalism and their attempts to form an unprincipled alliance with the supposedly democratic capitalists against the fascist Axis countries.
 People’s history was an attempt to give some historical foundation to the policies of Popular Front—the subordination of the working class to supposedly progressive sections of the bourgeoisie and the limiting of political action to the defence of bourgeois democracy—which provided a democratic facade to the systematic murder of thousands of genuine revolutionaries, including Trotsky.
 It was the approach that Christopher Hill was trained in, along with E.P.
 Thompson, Rodney Hilton and Eric Hobsbawm, who were part of the Marxist Historians Group and came under the influence of Maurice Dobb and Dona Torr”.

-While not as great a historian as C Hill but still a force to be reckoned with.
+While not as good a historian as C Hill but still a force to be reckoned with.
 Manning’s concentration on the “Middling sort” is to be welcomed As Jim Holstun whose essay on Manning is worth a look said “Manning’s work puts English workers at the very centre of the English Revolution as innovative political actors and theorists in their own right.
 His approach contrasts strongly with the usual somnambulist turn to ruling class initiative and frequently inverts its causal sequence”.

 David Underdown does subscribe in his own way to a view that a long-term study of the revolution was necessary but not through any Marxist prism but on the grounds on a moral basis and of cultural differences.